 Macroeconomic, social and political megatrends are shaping the future of the restaurant industry in the GCC.
-2016 was a slow year in terms of economic growth.
-Fortunately, growth in 2017 will outpace that of last year, thanks to fiscal reforms and an improvement in both investor sentiment and business confidence.
+While 2016 was a slow year in terms of economic growth, 2017 will outpace that of last year, thanks to fiscal reforms and an improvement in both investor sentiment and business confidence.

 Still, there’s a lot of uncertainty looming.
 How will unemployment impact the quick-service food industry?
 Will oil prices rise enough to make an impact?
 And what will increased taxes mean for restaurants?

-Through multiple projects for clients across the region we have observed a number of factors driving supply and demand — and affecting profitability — within the QSR segment.
+Through multiple engagements across the region, we have observed a number of factors driving supply and demand — and affecting profitability — within the QSR segment.

 The fall in oil prices wiped out USD 360 billion in GCC revenue in 2015 alone.
 In Saudi Arabia, fiscal deficits were expected to surpass an estimated USD 118 billion in 2016 (about 16% of GDP) and USD 97 billion in 2017.
 In order to reduce fiscal deficits and address low domestic fuel prices, policymakers in GCC countries have adopted a mix of spending cuts and revenue-boosting measures.
 Over the past two years, all GCC countries have raised energy prices, while some countries have also begun planning measures to rein in the public sector wage bill.
 The slide in oil prices has forced Oman to issue hiring freezes and both Oman and Saudi Arabia to streamline overtime and benefits.